-This section describes the mechanisms for reducing water use once the building is operational.
 Efficient fixtures and fittings reduce the amount of flow of water; however, it is equally important that water use is periodically assessed or audited to detect wastage caused either by the users or due to leakage.
 This will also help the building management in devising appropriate strategies for water conservation.

 Most of UK's existing FE colleges do not have actual metered data to know exactly how much water is being consumed by them.
-Such organizations, hence, end up spending more on mains water and wastewater charges than what is really needed.
-Such existing and even new buildings of the FE estate can reduce their water consumption simply and inexpensively by auditing water use and identifying appropriate water-saving measures.
+Such organisations hence end up spending more on mains water and wastewater charges than is really needed.
+Such existing and even new buildings on the FE estate can reduce their water consumption simply and inexpensively by auditing water use and identifying appropriate water-saving measures.